 Phase III trial shows positive results for oral migraine medication

 On Nov.
-19, 2019, the Journal of the American Medical Association (JAMA) released results of the ACHIEVE II clinical trial of ubrogepant, an oral medication being studied for migraine treatment.
-Ubrogepant belongs to a class of medications known as calcitonin-gene-related peptide (CGRP) receptor antagonists, which are currently available on the market only as injectables and indicated for migraine prevention, rather than migraine treatment.
-The trial showed a higher percentage of patients achieved pain relief with ubrogepant 50 mg and 25 mg when compared to placebo.
-More patients also experienced relief from their most bothersome symptom with 50 mg urbogepant than 25 mg ubbrogepant or placebo.
+19, 2019, the Journal of the American Medical Association (JAMA) released results of the ACHIEVE II clinical trial of ubbrogepant, an oral medication being studied for migraine treatment.
+Ubbrogepant belongs to a class of medications known as calcitonin-gene-related peptide (CGRP) receptor antagonists, which are currently available on the market only as injectables and indicated for migraine prevention, rather than migraine treatment.
+The trial showed a higher percentage of patients achieved pain relief with ubbrogepant 50 mg and 25 mg when compared to placebo.
+More patients also experienced relief from their most bothersome symptom with 50 mg ubbrogepant than 25 mg ubbrogepant or placebo.
 The rate of adverse effects was similar in all study groups, indicating good safety and tolerability of the drug.

 Recent FDA Approvals